Advertising Spillovers in Mobile Apps: Evidence from Ad Shutoffs and Store Rankings: Results

 \section{Results}

-We organize the presentation of our results into five subsections.
-The first three subsections correspond to our three estimation methods outlined in Section~\ref{section_model}.
-The fourth subsection decomposes the fixed effects regressions by platform, outlined in Section~\ref{section_model_fe}, and the fifth subsection tests for robustness of our difference-in-difference and event study estimates in Section~\ref{section_results_robustness}.
-We used difference-in-difference and event study models to analyze the experimental results and the fixed effects regression to estimate the precise effect of ad spend per dollar on organic installs.
-In Section \ref{section_results_did}, we tested the parallel trends assumption and report the results of our DiD estimation (Equation \ref{eq_did}).
-In Section \ref{section_results_shutoff_es}, we report our RDiT estimates (Equations \ref{eq_local_constant} and \ref{eq_local_linear}) for several different choices of bandwidth.
-In Section \ref{section_results_fe}, we report our panel regression estimates (Equation \ref{eq_spend}).
-Finally, in Section~\ref{section_results_fe_decomp}, we decompose our fixed effects regressions by platform to understand platform-specific and cross-platform effects.
-To account for unobserved events like app or OS updates, we report all our results with app and OS 2-way clustered standard errors.
-Our analysis was conducted in R \citep{Rlang} and Python 3.10, and all plots were created using the \texttt{ggplot2} package \citep{ggplot2}.
-Linear models were fitted using the \texttt{lfe} \citep{gaure2013lfe} and \texttt{\href{https://bashtage.github.io/linearmodels/}{linearmodels}}, and Poisson models using \texttt{fixest} \citep{fixest} packages.
+We organize the presentation of our results into three subsections.
+The first two outline event study and fixed effects results.
+The third examines app store rankings as a mechanism for organic lift.
+Local linear event study estimates, Poisson robustness checks, lagged fixed-effects specifications, bandwidth-sensitivity figures, and exploratory platform-decomposed regressions appear in the Web Appendix.
+We used the event study model to analyze the experimental results and the fixed effects regression to estimate the precise effect of ad spend per dollar on organic installs.
+In the event study results, we report local constant estimates (Equation \ref{eq_local_constant}) for several different choices of bandwidth.
+In the fixed effects results, we report our panel regression estimates (Equation \ref{eq_spend}).
+To account for unobserved events like app or OS updates, we report all our results with app-clustered standard errors.
+Our analysis was conducted in Python 3.12 using \texttt{pyfixest} \citep{fixest} and \texttt{polars}.